- Pricing & cost, Shopify development

 To complete the work within a short timeframe, an agency will have to put together a team of developers, designers, and testers supervised by a project manager.
 There is an average hourly rate for each Drupal developer on the team.
 You will have to multiply this rate by an estimated number of hours for the entire project.

-We can’t stress enough the importance of quality assurance in web development.
+Quality assurance in web development is critical.
 Testing a website properly has particular significance for online stores.
 What if the money that one of your customers has paid through your ecommerce site somehow doesn’t make it to your bank account?
 What if all the images and descriptions suddenly disappeared from a product page?
 Good, thorough testing can help you avoid scenarios like these.

-If your website is a long-living project, then automated tests may also have to be written.
+If your website is a long-lived project, then automated tests may also have to be written.
 This is to ensure that nothing has gone awry whenever a new feature has been added.
-It’s clear that all this work requires skill and expertise, so expect higher Drupal development cost.
+It’s clear that all this work requires skill and expertise, so expect higher Drupal development costs.

 Another essential factor that seriously affects the final cost of building a Drupal website is the specific type of project.
 Companies also often add additional Drupal development costs to mitigate risks.

-How high the cost to develop a Drupal website is depends on the type of project, deadline, test coverage, the project’s scope, Drupal development hourly rates, and other variables.
+The cost to develop a Drupal website depends on the type of project, deadline, test coverage, the project’s scope, Drupal development hourly rates, and other variables.

 The GetDevDone Drupal development team is a group of unrivaled experts in one of the oldest and most acclaimed content management platforms in the world.
 We have built thousands of Drupal-based solutions of all types, so we know exactly what this work involves.